Things I Miss Entertaining For A Live Audience

 I know performing for a live audience is better than a dead audience, so let me rephrase it as an in-person presentation.

-One could argue that if you do a virtual show correctly, you’ll achieve the same delightfully experience.
+One could argue that you’ll achieve the same delightful experience if you do a virtual show correctly.
 That might be stretching reality as we all know a steak from a five-star restaurant is not equal to a steak from a one-star restaurant even though they are both serve steaks.

 - Having a large group of people laughing as one